Affected Council Services

 Waste and Recycling - running as normal

-All of our collections are running as normal, except textile collections.
+All of our collections are running as normal.
 Please keep checking this page or our social media accounts for updates on bin collections.

 - Items for collection must be placed outside of your house for at least 72 hours before the arranged date of collection.